subhh/disvovery-prototype/README.md

-# Adding of neew facet type to typo3-find extension of subugö
+# New facet types for typo3-find extension of subugoe

 ## Basic architecture